-1. Create a new flow using the Flow Designer and Apex.
+1. Create a flow using the Cloud Flow Designer and Apex.

-For example, you can design a custom IP-based two-factor authentication flow that requires a second factor of authentication only if the user is logging in from outside of the corporate Trusted IP Range.
-(To find or set the Trusted IP Range, from Setup, enter Network Access in the Ouick Find box, then select Network Access.)
+For example, you can design a custom IP-based 2FA flow that requires a second factor of authentication only if the user is logging in from outside of the trusted IP range.

+Note: To find or set the trusted IP range, from Setup, enter Network Access in the Quick Find box, then select Network Access.